Interpretable agent communication from scratch (with a generic visual processor emerging on the side): Experiments

 \subsection{Protocol analysis: emergent communication as unsupervised image annotation}

 The Gaussian blob test suggests that the \textit{+augmentations} models do not fall into the trap of a degenerate low-level protocol.
 However, it is not sufficient to conclude that they learned to associate symbols with human-meaningful referents.
 To test whether this is the case, we exploit the fact that, as we are working with ImageNet data, we have labels denoting the objects depicted in the images.
 We use this information in two ways.
-We compute the normalized mutual information (\textit{nMI}) between the ground-truth labels of target images and the symbols produced for the same images by the trained Sender.
-The nMI of two variables is obtained dividing their MI by their average entropy, and it ranges between 0 and 1.
-We also compute a normalized similarity measure based on the shortest path between two categories in the WordNet is-a taxonomy.
-Our \textit{WNsim} score is the average shortest-path similarity of the ground-truth categories of all target pairs that share the same Sender symbol, and it also ranges between 0 and 1.
-WNSim is more nuanced than nMI, as it will penalize less a Sender using the same symbol for similar categories, such as cats and dogs, than one using the same symbol for dissimilar ones, such as cats and skyscrapers.
-WNsim is computed with NLTK \citep{bird:klein:2009}.
+We compute the normalized mutual information (nMI) between the ground-truth labels of target images and the symbols produced for the same images by the trained Sender.
+The nMI of two variables is obtained by dividing their MI by their average entropy, and it ranges between 0 and 1.
+We also compute a normalized similarity measure based on the shortest path between two categories in the WordNet \textit{is-a} taxonomy.
+Our WNsim score is the average shortest-path similarity of the ground-truth categories of all target pairs that share the same Sender symbol, and it also ranges between 0 and 1.
+WNSim is more nuanced than nMI, as it will penalize less a Sender using the same symbol for similar categories (e.g., cats and dogs) than one using the same symbol for dissimilar ones (cats and skyscrapers).
+WNsim is computed with NLTK \citep{bird:klein:2009}.\footnote{Appendix A.7 further reports an analysis of symbol frequency distributions for representative models.}

 We again take SimCLR$_{disc}$ as a comparison point, where a ``symbol'' is simply the dimension with the largest value on a certain layer.
-To give this approach its best chance, we evaluated its $h$, $s$ and $z$ layers (see Fig.~\ref{fig:simclr-setup}), and report statistics for $h$ (CNN output), as it produced the best overall scores across data sets.
+To give this approach its best chance, we evaluated the $h$, $s$ and $z$ layers (see Fig.~\ref{fig:simclr-setup}), and report statistics for $h$ (CNN output), as it produced the best overall scores across data sets.
 We also run $k$-means clustering on the $h$ layer (SimCLR$_{kmeans}$).
-We tried clustering with $k=1000$ (ground-truth class cardinality) and $k=2048$ (same as vocabulary size of our models).\footnote{Cluster centroids were estimated on a random 10\% of the training set.
-Cluster assignments of the test data were used as symbols in the protocol analysis for SimCLR$_{kmeans}$}.
+Cluster centroids were estimated on a random 10\% of the training set, and then used to group the test images into clusters (treated as equivalents to the symbols produced by our systems).
+We tried clustering with $k=1000$ (ground-truth class cardinality) and $k=2048$ (same as vocabulary size of our models).
 We report the significantly better results we obtained with the second choice.

 Looking at Table \ref{tab:message-analysis}, we first observe that, consistent with the Gaussian blob sanity check, there is no significant sign of symbol-category association for the \textit{-augmentations +shared} protocol.
 All other models show some degree of symbol interpretability (with significantly above-chance nMI and WNsim scores).
 Even when there is no data augmentation during training, using different visual modules (\textit{-augmentations -shared}) leads to some protocol interpretability, coherently with the fact that this configuration was less able than its \textit{+shared} counterpart to communicate about noise.
 We were moreover surprised to find that simply argmaxing the SimCLR visual feature layer produces meaningful ``symbols'', which suggests that information might be more sparsely encoded by this model than one could naively assume.